 When Sushobhana came to know about it, she was depressed that her truth was out in the open and the shame would be too much for her or her father.
 At that moment she decided to commit suicide.
 Just when she was about to gulp down the cup of poison, her maid Subinita comes to tell her that Parikshit was waiting for her in his tent.
 Sushobhana was surprised to know that the prince wanted to accept him even after he knew everything.
 Why would any man want a woman whose ways were wanton and who wilfully led a life of the unspeakable?
 Subinita replied, “For love”.

 For the first time Sushobhana realised the power of love and inside her grew the desire to belong.
-For the first time she wanted to fly and be caged in the arms of Parikshit.
+For the first time, she wanted to fly and be caged in the arms of Parikshit.
 To the joy of everybody, love had transformed a wayward philandering woman.

 The love of a strong man

 The same epic also tells us about how love makes one avenge for the love of one’s life.
 The Mahabharata has always referred to the love of Draupadi for Arjun.
 What has been overlooked is the love of Bhima for Draupadi.
-Though Bhima was married to Hidimbi the demoness before Draupadi, it was Draupadi that he deeply loved and never missed an opportunity to express it.
-An obvious example of it is his fetching of the Saugandhika flower after a great fight with a demon.
+Though Bhima has married to Hidimbi the demoness before Draupadi, it was Draupadi that he deeply loved and never missed an opportunity to express it.
+A prominent example of it is his fetching of the Saugandhika flower after a great fight with a demon.
 However, a more pertinent example of coming to her aid was that of saving her from Keechak during the year of exile.

 The thirteenth year of exile was in disguise and the Pandavas were at the court of Virata.
 When Keechak, the brother of the Queen of Virata tried to molest Draupadi who was serving the queen, Draupadi turned to Bhima to save her.
 At the risk of their disguise being recognised, Bhima killed Keechak, as he could never bear to see anybody insult her, even though Yudhishtir kept quiet as the King’s assistant.